danksky/blog/src/media/post/HOW_TO_MAP_COVID.md

   * Final Touches
 * Acknowledgements

-You're going to make a [chloropleth](https://en.wikipedia.org/wiki/Choropleth_map) component like the one I used in [WatchCOVID.org](https://www.watchCOVID.org); that is, a chloropleth map of confirmed global COVID-19 cases in React, and you'll be using SVG's to create the map and [Johns Hopkins University CSSE](https://github.com/CSSEGISandData/COVID-19) Data Repository to populate it meaningfully.
+You're going to make a [choropleth](https://en.wikipedia.org/wiki/Choropleth_map) component like the one I used in [WatchCOVID.org](https://www.watchCOVID.org); that is, a choropleth map of confirmed global COVID-19 cases in React, and you'll be using SVG's to create the map and [Johns Hopkins University CSSE](https://github.com/CSSEGISandData/COVID-19) Data Repository to populate it meaningfully.
 D3 will help us fetch the basemap, project the basemap, and fetch the case data.

 During setup, you'll install these: